The Killing Floor (1984 film): Production

 Rassbach did extensive research on Chicago's history while writing the story, and hired Lee to draft a manuscript.
 The total budget for the film was $1.2 million, and funding was culled from a variety of unorthodox sources.
 Given the film's focus on Chicago's labor history, Rassbach approached more than three dozen unions for support, eliciting donations ranging from $1,000 to $300,000.
 The film's end credits include a long list of guilds and locals who contributed.

 Filmed in Chicago, the production was made at a challenging time for unions, after Ronald Reagan had fired over 11,000 striking members of the Professional Air Traffic Controllers Organization in 1981.
 Conversely, Chicago had recently elected their first African American mayor, Harold Washington, whose campaign helped recruit numerous black extras to appear in the film.
 In addition, the local Teamsters were said to believe in the film's objective, and worked for half-pay during production.

 Reception

 The film was selected for the International Critics Week (Semaine de la critique) at the Cannes Film Festival in 1985, and winner of the Sundance Film Festival's Special Jury Prize in that same year.

-Release information
+Release

 Originally, the film was set to be the initial production for a PBS series of ten historical docu-dramas exploring the little-known history of American workers.
 Rassbach developed the project together with a cohort of historians and screenwriters, though The Killing Floor was the only film ever made in the series.
 To recognize the 100th anniversary of the Chicago race riots in 2019, the film underwent 4K DCP digital restoration by the University of California-Los Angeles Film & Television Archive.